 In today's busy market, companies compete more with customer experience than with their products.
 The problem is that many fail to understand what “good customer experience” really means.

-Many might think that to satisfy their customers, they need to develop the best and most competitive products out there.
-It turns out, however, that this isn’t necessarily the case.
+Many might think that to satisfy their customers, they need to develop the best and most competitive products.
+However, this isn't necessarily the case.

 What the customers need is a smooth, effortless experience.
 That's what makes them satisfied.